 - Detailed Project Report is a must for Export of Cleaned Spent Precious Metal Bearing Catalyst that contains monetary division related to Pollution Control Measures, Break up of land used, Industrial process, and Flow chart of the Procedure, Control Equipment relating to Air Pollution, and Details for ETP and Solid Waste Management, Production of Waste Water.

 - GST Certificate

 - Copy of Self Declaration form for Restriction of Hazardous Waste

-According to Air and Water Act, for acquiring a Pollution Control License for Export of Cleaned Spent Precious Metal Bearing Catalyst, one has to submit the following documents:-
+According to Air and Water Act, for acquiring a Pollution Control License for Export of Cleaned Spent Precious Metal Bearing Catalyst, one has to submit the following necessary papers:-

 - Electricity Bill

 - Pan Card